ljbo82/c-cpp-gcc-builder/README.md

 > **Aggregator repository**
 >
-> This repository aggregates all submodules comprising the project (documentation, examples, and the build system itself).
+> This repository aggregates all submodules comprising the project (documentation, examples, the build system itself, and extras).
 ## Summary

 * [License](#license)